 - Charlene researched and publicized the effects of teaching adults to use tools to better advocate for themselves.

 - She helped hundreds of women obtain benefits to pay for drug rehabilitation and mental health treatment in a halfway house and shelter.

 - Charlene collaborated with group of families and individuals to build 68 green homes including 14 moderate-income, while preserving 25 acres of green space, increasing the Berlin, MA, tax base, and helping the town meet its Ch.
 40B affordable goals.

-- As co-leader of of Sawyer Hill EcoVillage's membership and marketing, she sought out and supported 14 families through the application process to buy affordable homes, in addition to market-rate individuals and families.
+- As co-leader of of Sawyer Hill EcoVillage's membership and marketing committee, she sought out and supported 14 families through the application process to buy affordable homes, in addition to market-rate individuals and families.

 - She has worked for businesses in software and the arts.

-Charlene has been advocating for the Worcester & Middlesex district and state for well over a decade, and on national issues for most of her life.
+Charlene has advocated for the 12th Worcester district and state for well over a decade, and on national issues for most of her life.